 Reversing this trend will require providing reliable and safe alternatives to travel by car, such as boosting public transit options, more walkable and bikeable streets, and more e-bikes.
 It will also require municipalities to build more housing near public transportation, which could require updates to zoning laws.

-Heating buildings with gas and oil accounts for about 30% of statewide emissions, and to meet the goals laid out in the plan — 28% below 1990 levels by 2025 and 47% by 2030 — the state laid out two strategies: improving the energy efficiency of buildings and replacing fossil fuel heating systems with electric heat pumps.
+Heating buildings with gas and oil accounts for 27% of statewide emissions.
+To meet the goals laid out in the plan — 28% below 1990 levels by 2025 and 47% by 2030 — the state laid out two strategies: improving the energy efficiency of buildings and replacing fossil fuel heating systems with electric heat pumps.

 The plan says Massachusetts residents need to retrofit about 10% of all homes by 2025, a process that involves better insulation, sealing off air leaks, replacing windows and installing electric heating and cooling systems.
 To help homeowners afford these upgrades, the state proposed expanding Mass Save’s incentive programs and creating new programs to help lower-income residents.

 The state plan calls for the "widespread deployment" of heat pumps to warm and cool buildings.
-Though it stops short of setting a target for the number of units it hopes to install, a draft of its "Clean Energy and Climate Plan" released earlier this year suggested we'd need hundreds of thousands of units installed by the end of the decade.
+Though it stops short of setting a target for the number of units it hopes to install, a draft of its "Clean Energy and Climate Plan" released in early 2022 suggested we'd need hundreds of thousands of units installed by the end of the decade.

 Ramping up won't be easy, and the new plan outlined several possible programs and regulations that could help.
 These include:

-- Exploring new financing options to help people afford the switch and related electrical or duct work
+- Exploring new financing options to help people afford the switch and any related electrical or duct work.

-- Establishing building performance standards that would gradually reduce greenhouse gas emissions, similar to what Boston did for large buildings last year
+- Establishing building performance standards that would gradually reduce greenhouse gas emissions, similar to what Boston did for large buildings in 2021.

 Greenhouse gas emissions from the electric power system comprise another 20% of total emissions in Massachusetts.
 And using 1990 emissions levels as a baseline, the plan says the state must reduce emissions 53% by 2025 and 70% by 2030.